 Victoria University of Wellington (New Zealand)

-Bangor University (Whales)
+Bangor University (Wales)

 Students are required to understand and apply basic principles of psychological theories to art therapy practice and to demonstrate familiarity with the working properties of various media and design principles, as well as basic knowledge of the principles of group dynamics.
 In order for students to reach the experience of the clinical situation, they must complete Introduction to Art Therapy, Intermediate Art Therapy and Media and Applications courses, along with the required Psychology, Sociology and Anthropology courses.
 After those courses are successfully completed with a grade of C or above, students are interviewed by the Internship Supervisor to ensure readiness, level of maturity, and fit with the desired location for placement in the supervised clinical situation.